-Howard Harrison is an award-winning journalist with more than 35 years of experience writing for corporations and other organizations.
-His work ranges from speeches and video scripts for Fortune 500 CEOs to articles and books outside the corporate sector.
-Born in 1955 – smack-dab in the middle of the Baby Boom – Mr. Harrison grew up in the suburbs of Chicago, Illinois, and earned his journalism degree from the University of Wisconsin-Madison in 1978.
-After college, he worked as a writer, editor and communications executive for several large organizations in the Chicago area before forming his own business – Harrison Editorial Inc. – in 1994.
-In addition to corporate work, Mr. Harrison is spending more time these days on personal projects.
-He recently ghost-wrote a book on a father’s experience raising a son with autism.
-NOW they make it legal is his first bylined book title.
+Howard Harrison has more than 40 years of experience as a corporate speechwriter and journalist.
+Born in 1955 – smack-dab in the middle of the Baby Boom – Mr. Harrison grew up in Chicago and earned his journalism degree at the University of Wisconsin-Madison.
+After college, he worked as a writer, editor and communications executive for several large organizations before forming his own business – Harrison Editorial Inc. – in 1994.
+NOW They Make it Legal is his first bylined book title.

 Mr. Harrison’s first job out of college was with Walgreen Company, where he was editor of the company’s employee magazine, Walgreen World, and managed grand opening publicity for new Walgreen stores.
 In 1980, he joined the Hospital Financial Management Association as writer/editor of an 84-page journal for HFMA members.
 He then was tapped by the accounting firm Alexander Grant & Company to lead communications for the newly formed Grant Thornton International – the product of a merger between Alexander Grant in the United States and Thornton Baker in the United Kingdom.